marknorrapscm/serverless-media-portal/README.md

 ##  💻 1.
 Setup dev environment

-The setup is quick and easy.
-We need to do three things: install [Serverless Framework](https://www.serverless.com/), create an IAM user for it to use and clone the project from the [Github repo](https://github.com/marknorrapscm/serverless-media-portal.git).
+To get going we need to do three things: install [Serverless Framework](https://www.serverless.com/), create an IAM user for it to use and clone the project from the [Github repo](https://github.com/marknorrapscm/serverless-media-portal.git).

 ### 1.1 Install Serverless Framework

 Serverless Framework's setup is widely documented but it's so easy I might as well show it here.

 1. Open a terminal
-2. Run `npm install serverless@^2.7 -g`
+2. Run `npm install serverless@^2.72.2 -g`

 *N.B.
 Serverless Framework v3 was recently released and the project will implement it soon, but for now v2 is required.*